 Day 5: Kapuche Lake to Sikles village

-Day 6: Sikles village to Pokhara same day Pokhara by tourist bus or private car or flight
+Day 6: Sikles village to Pokhara on same day Pokhara by tourist bus or private car or flight

 Your journey begins with a transfer from Kathmandu to Pokhara, either by tourist bus, private car, or flight, depending on your preference and itinerary.
 Enjoy the scenic drive or flight, soaking in the breathtaking views of the Nepalese landscape as you make your way to Pokhara, the gateway to the Annapurna region.